kalliste/seL4-c89/C89-PROJECT.md

 slot and address ranges manually, keeps loop indices declared outside their headers, and zeroes structures via assignments instead of compound literals.
-With those fixes applied the pedantic build moves on to `src/kernel/faulthandler.c`, where `handleDoubleFault` now triggers the next failure because its first fault argument becomes unused once the attribute shims collapse.
+With those fixes applied the pedantic build moves on to `src/kernel/faulthandler.c`, where `handleDoubleFault` previously triggered the next failure because its first fault argument becomes unused once the attribute shims collapse.

+Casting that parameter to `(void)` quiets the stub and allows the strict build to progress into `src/kernel/thread.c`.
+The current blocker lives in `doReplyTransfer`, which now declares the `fault_type` and `restart` temporaries after executable statements, and `schedule`, where the `fastfail` flag is introduced mid-block.
+Both need their locals hoisted to satisfy C90's declaration rules.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86